aalbekord/aalbekord/README.md

 ###

-<p align="left">My name is Amirsina Albekord and I'm a CS student at University of California, Irvine<br><br>I am eager to work in teams, learn from others, and expand upon my current skill set</p>
+<p align="left">My name is Amir Aunyasopon and I'm a CS student at University of California, Irvine<br><br>I am eager to work in teams, learn from others, and expand upon my current skill set</p>

 ###